Indiana Trust & Investment Management CO Invests $1.10 Million in iShares iBoxx $ Investment Grade Corporate Bond ETF (NYSEARCA:LQD)

-Indiana Trust & Investment Management CO acquired a new stake in iShares iBoxx $ Investment Grade Corporate Bond ETF (NYSEARCA:LQD – Free Report) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm acquired 10,730 shares of the exchange traded fund’s stock, valued at approximately $1,095,000.
+Indiana Trust & Investment Management CO bought a new position in iShares iBoxx $ Investment Grade Corporate Bond ETF (NYSEARCA:LQD – Free Report) in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm bought 10,730 shares of the exchange traded fund’s stock, valued at approximately $1,095,000.

 iShares iBoxx $ Investment Grade Corporate Bond ETF Stock Down 0.0 %